swisnl/json-api-server/README.md

 [![Coverage Badge](https://api.shippable.com/projects/59b1544eb54e3d0700e6495f/coverageBadge?branch=master)](https://app.shippable.com/bitbucket/swisnl/laravel-api)
 [![License: MIT](https://img.shields.io/badge/License-MIT-blue.svg)](https://choosealicense.com/licenses/mit/)

-# Laravel-Api
+# Laravel JSON API server
 Set up a laravel API in just a few minutes with this package.
 All the standard API functionality is already there for you.

 This package strives to save you some time while building your API.
 It already has the basic features an API should have, like:

-* A generator to generate your needed files for each model
+* Generators to generate your needed files for each model
 * An abstract layer to handle your basic CRUD actions
 * Creates routes for all your endpoints
 * Support for a few useful URL parameters